This article was originally published in 2014 – last updated August 2020.

 But a case study doesn’t need to be long — it just needs to explain the result that your product or service achieved for your customer.
 It can be as short as a paragraph or two, provided it checks all the boxes we’ll look at below.
 In fact, the shorter it is, the more people will read it.
 Who wants to sit down and read a 1000-word document about how great your business is?

-I’m going to explain how to write a great case study quickly, and will include a simple template for gathering case studies where you can simply fill in the blanks and present to your customers.
+I’m going to explain how to write a great case study quickly, and I’ll also include a simple template for gathering case studies you can simply fill in the blanks and present to your customers.

 What are case studies and why should you use them?

 A case study is like a testimonial on steroids.
-It takes random client feedback that everyone uses as “testimonials” and puts it into a real world, relevant context.
+It takes random client feedback that everyone uses as “testimonials” and puts it into a real world, relevant context in the form of a story.

 They work because they allow customers to see first hand how your product or service specifically helped others in the same situation as they now find themselves.